nextflow-io/website/content/blog/2017/nextflow-and-cwl.md

 by different software packages.
 Nextflow and CWL share a common goal of enabling portable reproducible workflows.

-In an effort to further the portability of workflows we are investigating the automatic conversion of CWL workflows into Nextflow scripts.
+We are currently investigating the automatic conversion of CWL workflows into Nextflow scripts to increase the portability of workflows.
 This work is being developed as the [cwl2nxf](https://github.com/nextflow-io/cwl2nxf) project, currently in early prototype stage.

 Our first phase of the project was to determine mappings of CWL to Nextflow and familiarize